murphyka/representation-space-info-comparison/README.md

 - `utils.py`: The same file in this repository, just provided for convenience.

 The notebook calculates distinguishability matrices for the channels of the sample model, calculating Bhattacharyya coefficients with a random sample of images from Fashion-MNIST, and then computes the pairwise VI and NMI values from the included Bhattacharyya matrices.
 The VI and NMI values are then clustered with sklearn's OPTICS and visualized in the same manner as Figs. 4 and 5.
-Below, we reproduce the parts of those figures for the `cars3d`, MNIST, and Fashion-MNIST datasets, along with latent traversals.
+Below, we reproduce the parts of those figures for the MNIST and Fashion-MNIST datasets, along with latent traversals.
 ![Figure from the manuscript showing structure found in an ensemble of beta VAEs trained on the MNIST dataset.
 A block diagonal matrix of the similarities between channels indicates that there are channels repeatedly found throughout the ensemble.
 Latent traversals from each hot spot visualize the information content.](/images/mnist.png)

 ![Figure from the manuscript showing structure found in an ensemble of beta VAEs trained on the Fashion MNIST dataset.
 A block diagonal matrix of the similarities between channels indicates that there are channels repeatedly found throughout the ensemble.
 Latent traversals from each hot spot visualize the information content.](/images/fashion_mnist.png)